hoangduytran/blender-manual/manual/physics/rigid_body/properties/collisions.rst

    so they are a better representation of the object.
    The center of gravity for these shapes is the object origin.

-   Box
+   :Box:
       Box-like shapes (e.g. cubes), including planes (e.g. ground planes).
       The size per axis is calculated from the bounding box.
-   Sphere
+   :Sphere:
       Sphere-like shapes.
 The radius is the largest axis of the bounding box.
-   Capsule
+   :Capsule:
       This points up the Z axis.
-   Cylinder
+   :Cylinder:
       This points up the Z axis.
       The height is taken from the Z axis, while the radius is the larger of the X or Y axes.
-   Cone
+   :Cone:
       This points up the Z axis.
       The height is taken from the Z axis, while the radius is the larger of the X or Y axes.
-   Convex Hull
+   :Convex Hull:
       A mesh-like surface encompassing (e.g. shrink-wrapped over) all vertices (best results with fewer vertices).
       A convex approximation of the object, which has good performance and stability.
-   Mesh
+   :Mesh:
       :term:`Mesh` consisting of triangles only, allowing for more detailed interactions than convex hulls.
       Allows simulating concave objects, but is rather slow and unstable.
-   Compound Parent
+   :Compound Parent:
       Takes the collision shapes from the object's :doc:`children </scene_layout/object/editing/parent>` and combines them.
 This makes it possible to create concave shapes from primitive shapes.
       This usually results in a faster simulation than the *Mesh* collision shape while also being generally more stable.

+.. _bpy.types.RigidBodyObject.mesh_source:

 Source
    Source of the mesh used to create the collision shape.

-   Base
+   :Base:
       The base mesh of the object.
-   Deform
+   :Deform:
       Includes any deformations added to the mesh (shape keys, deform modifiers).
+   :Final:
+      Includes all deformations and modifiers.

+.. _bpy.types.RigidBodyObject.use_deform:

 Deforming
    Mesh shapes can deform during simulation.
-   Final
-      Includes all deformations and modifiers.

 Surface Response
 ================

+.. _bpy.types.RigidBodyObject.friction:

 Friction
    Resistance of object to movement.
 Specifies how much velocity is lost when objects collide with each other.

+.. _bpy.types.RigidBodyObject.restitution:

 Bounciness
    Tendency of object to bounce after colliding with another (0 to 1) (rigid to perfectly elastic).